toolarium/toolarium-processing-unit/README.md

         // This is the main part where the processing takes place

-        // During a processing step status message can be returned getProcessingProgress().setStatusMessage("");

-        // A status SUCCESSFUL, WARN or ERROR can be set getProcessingProgress().setProcessingRuntimeStatus(ProcessingRuntimeStatus.WARN);
+        // During a processing step status message can be returned, a status SUCCESSFUL, WARN or ERROR can be set
+        //getProcessingProgress().setStatusMessage("Warning sample");
+        //getProcessingProgress().setProcessingRuntimeStatus(ProcessingRuntimeStatus.WARN);

+        // Support of additional statistic:
+        //getProcessingProgress().addStatistic("counter", 1d);

+        // Increase the number of processed units getProcessingProgress().increaseNumberOfProcessedUnits();

+        // If it was failed you can increase the number of failed units
+        //getProcessingProgress().increaseNumberOfFailedUnits();

-        // It is called as long as getProcessStatus().setHasNext is set to false. getProcessStatus().setHasNext(true);
+        // It is called as long as getProcessStatus().setHasNext is set to false. getProcessStatus().setHasNext(getProcessingProgress().getNumberOfUnprocessedUnits() > 0);
         return getProcessStatus();
     }